alerta/nagios-alerta/README.md

 }
 ```

-2. define a hostgroup for nagios servers
+2. Define a hostgroup for the Nagios servers that have the Alerta event broker installed and add it to `/etc/nagios3/conf.d/hostgroups_nagios2.cfg`:
 ```
 define hostgroup {
         hostgroup_name  nagios-servers